-Beating out other suggested gold-oriented mottos, such as “El Dorado” (“the place of gold”), “Oro y Plata” appears on both the official State Seal and the State Flag.
+This motto compliments Montana’s moniker as ‘The Treasure State’, beating out other suggested gold-oriented mottos such as “El Dorado” (“the place of gold”).
+“Oro y Plata” appears on both the official State Seal and the State Flag.

 “Oro y Plata” was announced as the State Motto on February 9, 1965, over 100 years after Montana was officially declared a Territory of the United States on May 28, 1864.